by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 HUH? and WOW!
 MOMENTS

-Next, I slowly read through the study text again, focusing to my reactions, and noting the parts that caught my attention.
+Next, I slowly read through the study text, focusing on my reactions, and noting the parts that caught my attention.
 Here are my responses:

 Dig-In Challenges